DUI charges almost always result from chemical test results that show a driver “over the legal limit.”

 Call us for help...

 For more information about California's DUI laws, or to discuss your case confidentially with one of our criminal defense attorneys, please don't hesitate to contact us at Shouse Law Group.
 Our California criminal law offices are located in and around Los Angeles, Orange County, San Diego, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.
+For information about rising blood alcohol in Nevada, see our article about rising blood alcohol in Nevada.

 1 A small amount of alcohol is excreted through breath, saliva, sweat and urine.
 This is how a DUI breath test detects alcohol.
 For more information, see California DUI Breath Testing is Subject to a Wide Variety of Errors.